 - Corollary Relief

-- In a case under the Divorce Act, claims and orders for custody and access, child support and spousal support.
+- In a case under the Divorce Act, claims and orders for parenting time, decision-making responsibility and contact, child support and spousal support.

 - To adjourn a hearing to a future date, most often used in criminal cases when the accused is in custody.